porky-prince/atlas-ani-file-creator/README.en.md

-# atlas-ani-json-creator
+# atlas-ani-file-creator

 #### Description

-This is a simple tool for quickly generating atlas-ani-json file from image resources.
+This is a simple tool for quickly generating atlas-ani file from image resources.

 ### TODO